Lasiorhine/esolang-museum/README.md

 5. Primitive recursion - Here, we have a looping construct.
 6. Selective exectution (i.e., conditionals/while loops)

-(Based on the Bohm Jacopini Structured Program Theorem)
+(Based on the Böhm-Jacopini  Structured Program Theorem)

 A. Sequential execution (overlaps with 4, above)